 Here are a few more less important reasons to watch “The Sandman” …

-- “The Sandman” is a new dark fantasy Netflix series based on “The Sandman” comic book series created for DC by Neil Gaiman (“Good Omens”, “Coraline”).
+- “The Sandman” is a dark fantasy Netflix series based on “The Sandman” comic book series created for DC by Neil Gaiman (“Good Omens”, “Coraline”).

 - Gaiman is also an Executive Producer and Co-Writer.